roger-that-dev/nerd-athletic-blog/posts/critical-speed-model/critical-speed-model.md

 In practical training terms, critical speed serves as the boundary between training zones 3 and 4[^5] in a typical 5 zone system and represnts an intensity that most athletes can maintain for about 15 to 30 minutes.

 The variability in this duration range is actually quite revealing --- it exists because (as mentioned above) critical speed is an estimate of your true MMSS, not the parameter itself.
 This variability has important implications.
 If you underestimate your critical speed, you'll find you can maintain it for longer periods than expected.
 Overestimate it, and you'll fade much quicker than anticipated.
-Hence the reported variability.
+Hence the reported variability[^6].
 There's also the concept of [durability](https://www.endureiq.com/blog/durability-a-key-endurance-performance-characteristic-and-something-to-consider-in-training) which comes into play, where speed falls over time (and at different rates depending on the athlete) despite a constant metabolic effort.

-## Intuition Behind the Model

-The relationship between speed and duration is something every runner understands instinctively.
-Run faster, and you can't maintain it as long.
-Run slower, and you can keep going much further.
-It's such basic knowledge that we rarely stop to think about the physiological machinery that makes this possible.

-What the critical speed model does is formalise this understanding into a simple mathematical framework.
-It captures how your body's two primary energy systems, aerobic and anaerobic, work together to fuel your running.
-Think of it like driving a modern hybrid car with both a main fuel tank and a small-sized battery.
-Your aerobic system is like that main fuel tank.
-It can keep you going for long distances and has a maximum output, like your car's engine having a top sustainable RPM.

-Your anaerobic system is like the hybrid battery.
-It can give you extra power when you need it, but it's limited in capacity.
-You can choose to use all that battery power at once for a quick burst of speed, or spread it out over the duration of your journey to maintain a slightly higher pace throughout.
-When you stop or slow down significantly, that battery can recharge, just like how your anaerobic system can recover during rest or very easy running.

 ## The Model Formula

-The critical speed model defines a hyperbolic[^6] relationship between the maximum speed you can maintain for any running duration.
+The critical speed model defines a hyperbolic[^7] relationship between the maximum speed you can maintain for any running duration.
 As speed increases, duration must decrease, and this relationship follows a predictable mathematical pattern:

 $$t_{lim} = \frac{D'}{s - CS}$$

 Where $s$ is running speed, and $t_{lim}$ is the "time limit" you can sustain a given speed. $CS$ and $D'$ are two parameters that vary from one runner to another, and which can change as your fitness level increases or declines.

-The first parameter, $CS$[^7] (measured in metres per second), is the asymptote that the curve approaches and represents the boundary between sustainable and unsustainable paces.
+The first parameter, $CS$[^8] (measured in metres per second), is the asymptote that the curve approaches and represents the boundary between sustainable and unsustainable paces.
 Viewing critical speed as a boundary is crucial.
-It's not a pace you should train at[^8].
+It's not a pace you should train at[^9].
 If you try to run _at_ critical speed then you are likely to get unpredictable results.

 The second parameter, $D'$ (pronounced "D prime"), is where things get interesting.
-It's measured in metres, which might seem odd at first, but there's a sensible reason for this. $D'$ represents the actual distance you can cover using your anaerobic energy system during an all-out effort.
+It's measured in metres, which might seem odd at first, but there's a sensible reason for this. $D'$ represents the actual distance you can cover using your anaerobic energy system during an _all-out effort_ before you need to stop due to exhaustion.
 Think of it as your finite energy reserve.
 The extra distance you can travel even after you've reached the limits of your aerobic system and hit VO2max.

+Recent research by [Burnley (2023)](https://www.sciencedirect.com/science/article/pii/S109564332300020X) has shown that $D'$ is remarkably consistent across different types of exercise, suggesting it represents a fundamental physiological limit rather than just a mathematical parameter.
+This makes the model even more powerful as a training tool.

-When you're running at maximum effort, you're not just using your anaerobic system in isolation --- your aerobic system is still working at its maximum capacity too.
+When you're running at maximum effort, you're not just using your anaerobic system in isolation --- your aerobic system is working at (or near to) its maximum capacity.
 The model encapsulates both systems working together, with $D'$ representing that extra metabolic power you can access even after you've reached VO2max and your muscles are using anaerobic processes to produce ATP.

 If you run at a pace just slightly above your critical speed, that finite energy reserve gets spread out over a longer duration.
 Run much faster, and you burn through it quickly, which is why very high speeds can only be maintained for short periods.

-What surprised me when I first learned about this model was how small $D'$ typically is.
-I had always assumed that anaerobic energy played a much larger role in running performance, but the [data consistently shows](https://www.actioninsports.com/wp-content/uploads/2021/11/energy-system-contribution-in-track-running.pdf) that this finite reserve is relatively modest compared to our aerobic capacity.
-This small value actually tells us something profound about human physiology - we're primarily aerobic creatures, with our anaerobic system serving as a limited but powerful backup system.

 ## Visualising Critical Speed